jsg71/playing-with-time-series/README.md

 ## 8 Graph Neural Network Locator

 This repository now includes a proof-of-concept implementation of the graph neural network workflow described by Tian et al. (2025).
-Use `simulate_dataset()` under `leela_ml/gnn_lightning/` to create multi-station synthetic recordings.
-Training and evaluation are provided via `scripts/train_gnn.py` and `scripts/eval_gnn.py`.
+The simulator now splits events into **train/val/test** subsets to avoid data leakage.
+Use `simulate_dataset()` under `leela_ml/gnn_lightning/` to create multi-station recordings.
+Training logs losses to CSV and writes a `gnn_training.png` curve.
+Evaluation reports the mean location error and can plot predicted vs true locations.

 ### Example